t3r6/pkdocs/docs/guides/multiplayer/pk-mp-server-linux.md

         ```

     !!!
 Note
-        Under the hood, `pkserver` automatically uses `+dedicatedserver +map +port` parameters.
-You won't be able to override those.
-        Moreover, this binary does not accept the "-" options, like `-config` or `-lscripts`.
-This is an oversight by the developers.

-    !!!
-Note
         You can debug which interface the game runs on in a new terminal with the `netstat` command:
         ```
         $ netstat -ano | grep 3455